 - You were owed a duty of care

 - You were hurt because of their carelessness

 - The harm done to you

-Our law firm’s experienced personal injury lawyers are used to satisfying Georgia personal injury law.
-At our law firm, attorneys advocate for accident victims while they focus on their recovery.
+Our law firm’s experienced personal injury lawyer is used to satisfying Georgia personal injury law.
+At our law firm, we advocate for accident victims while they focus on their recovery.